 Even though our teeth are meant to last us a lifetime, certain conditions can lead to serious enough damage that you could risk losing your tooth.
 Infection could arise from a crack or chip, severe decay, the result of repeated dental procedures on the same tooth, a large filling, or a dental injury.
 Essentially, we recommend root canal treatment if it’s necessary to save your tooth and to help you avoid getting an extraction.

-So what are some signs that you may need a root canal?
-Here is a list of symptoms to look out for:
+So what are some signs that you may need root canal treatment?
+Here are a few symptoms to look out for:

-- Toothache — Pain is the most common symptom that people needing a root canal experience.
-This pain can occur while you eat, drink, or whenever else you put pressure on the area.
+- Toothache — Pain is the most common indicator that you may need a root canal.
+This pain can occur while you eat, drink, or however else you put pressure on the area.

 - Tooth Sensitivity — You may feel a lingering sensation after drinking hot or cold liquids or eating hot or cold foods.